andrlikjirka/andrlikjirka/README.md

 - 👋 Hi, I’m @andrlikjirka
 - 🎓 I’m currently studying Information Management at University of West Bohema, Pilsen.
-- 👀 I’m interested in Informatics (programming), Data analysis, Statistics and Economics.
+- 👀 I’m interested in Informatics and programming, Data analysis, Statistics and Economics.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jiriandrlik/)

 <!---